In This Article

 - Neutral colours help you focus on quality more than colours and patterns.
-They promote buying better while buying less.
-A Scandinavian design is all about easy and uncomplicated living.
+They promote the idea of buying better while buying less.
+Scandinavian design is all about easy and uncomplicated living.

 - Decorating or redecorating a Scandinavian home is a creative delight.
 Mixing and matching existing furniture and colours can create Nordic, modern, contemporary and even mid-century styles.

-If you’d like to explore how a renovated living room looks, check this.
-In this living room, cool-toned greys, light wooden accents and a coat of fresh white paint to the bones of a room gives this home the right colour scheme.
+So, if you’d like to explore colour ideas for the living room in a renovated home, check this living room.
+In this living room, cool-toned greys, light wooden accents and a coat of fresh white paint become the canvas for the Scandinavian colour scheme.

-If you’re looking to add more colours to the room, here’s an idea!
-Add a bit of a contemporary style to this design.
-Keep true to the colour scheme and add a pop of colour in the form of upholstery and cushions.
+If you’re looking for more colour ideas for the living room, here’s an idea!
+Add a bit of contemporary style to your living room.
+Additionally, keep true to the colour scheme and add a pop of colour in the form of upholstery and cushions.

+Livspace designer, William Chong has got us swooning over this monochromatic scheme.
 This beautifully basic bedroom is dressed in layered greys and only greys.
-Livspace designer, William Chong has got us swooning over this monochromatic scheme.
-Here, the sleek design comes from dark wooden accents and grey furnishing.
+Moreover, the sleek design comes from dark wooden accents and grey furnishing.

 Similarly, this compact bedroom is ruled by warm wooden furniture.
-While the walls have a white base the deep shade of blue is an eye-catching element giving the design a modern look.
-Here are bedroom colours ideas 2021.
+The walls have a clean, white base, which is a classic Scandinavian colour palette.
+However, the deep shade of blue on the wall above the bed becomes an eye-catching element that adds life to the space.
+Not a fan of the navy blue?
+Here are other bedroom colours ideas that were popular in 2021.

-Keeping it simple is the best way to design a dining room.
+For some people, keeping it simple is the best option when it comes to room colour ideas.
 An uncluttered dining experience is the ultimate goal for a dining room of this style.
 However, you can always switch it up with artwork and paintings for a visual break in the design.

-Johan suggests opting for a gender neutral colour like white for a nursery or baby’s room.
+Johan suggests opting for gender-neutral room colour ideas like white for a nursery or baby’s room.
 You can also switch out the most common gender neutral colours like yellow with a pastel green as it implies growth and well-being.

-While sticking to a colour palette of pastel colours, you can always opt for pinks and blues.
-Johan recommends, “For children above 5 years old, you can let them choose their favourite as it’s fun to involve them in the colour selection process”.
+While sticking to Scandinavian wall paint colours for kids, you can always opt for pinks and blues.
+Johan recommends, “For children above 5 years, you can let them choose their favourite colour as it’s fun to involve them in the colour selection process”.

 A kitchen must always be functional, safe and convenient to use and a Scandinavian design is your best bet to achieve it!
 Reigning over these room colour ideas are warm wood tones for the cabinets and a white countertop.
 Opt for a medium shade of wooden laminate in order to prevent discolouration.

 If there’s one room that requires an uncluttered, clean and minimal design, it’s the study room.
-Here we’ve kept the furniture as minimal as possible while incorporating bedroom colours like white and adding light wooden flooring.
+Here we’ve kept the furniture as minimal as possible while incorporating room colour ideas like white and adding light wooden flooring.

-Adding a pop of colour can be done by keeping the furniture the same and adding a pastel of light blue wall to the mix.
-Opt for light wood or white cabinets for that minimal feel.
+Adding a pop in the Scandinavian colour palette can be done by keeping the furniture the same and adding a pastel of light blue wall to the mix.
+Opt for light wood or white cabinets for that minimalist feel.

-More often than not, Scandinavian furniture is wooden, minimal and low profile with little to no decorative work.
-This design rule works perfectly for narrow or compact rooms which makes it perfect for a foyer.
-Here the minimal shoe cabinet and slim-lined seating constitutes the major furniture.
-Both being in light wood colours.
+Typically, Scandinavian furniture has rectilinear designs, a low profile and is made of wood or other natural materials.
+This is a design language that works perfectly in narrow or compact rooms, such as the hallway or foyer.
+Here the minimalist shoe cabinet and slim-lined seating constitutes the major furniture.
+Both being in light-wood colours.

-Moreover, you can also swap out all your furniture for an accent wall.
+Want to minimise clutter?
+Swap out all your furniture for an accent wall instead.
 Yes!
 An accent wall for a narrow or compact foyer might just be the one thing your home needs.
 However, make sure the room colour ideas you pick are pastel shades that complement and set the tone of the entire house design.

-- Look at the colour scheme in a bigger picture along with furniture and accessories.
+- Keep the room colour ideas in a bigger picture along with furniture and accessories.

 - Stick to the essentials and incorporate minimalism and simplicity in every element.